LawanGoud/Python-/README.md

 ## First & Last Characters

 Write a program that reads a word and prints the first and last characters of the word on two lines.

+## First Letters

+You are given three strings as input.
+Write a program to print the first character of each string.